valnub/hcal/README.md

 ## Browser support

-Only Safari Browser on iOS7 and iOS8 are supported.
+Only Safari browser on iOS7 and iOS8 are supported.

 ## How to use